THE ENVIRONMENTAL POLICY PARADOX First Edition - Outline

 1. The "watch" analogy

-2. Danger of interference
+2. The danger of interference

-D. No Free Lunch.
+D. No Free Lunch

 1. Costs of interference